Skip to main content Skip to secondary navigation

 Courses include both theory and practicum courses in media and society, journalism, and communication research.
 Through electives, including an optional honors thesis, a student may build greater depth in any of these areas.

 To be recommended for the Bachelor of Arts degree in Communication, a student must complete at least 60 units within the Communication Department, plus statistics.
 No more than 10 units of transfer credit or courses from outside the department may be applied to meet the department requirements.
 Students are required to pass a writing-intensive course within the major (WIM).
-The 2022-23 WIM courses are COMM 104W Reporting, Writing, and Understanding the News, COMM 135W Deliberative Democracy and its Critics, COMM 137W The Dialogue of Democracy, COMM 177SW Specialized Writing and Reporting: Sports Journalism, and COMM 186W Media, Technology, and the Body.
+The 2024-25 WIM courses are COMM 104W Reporting, Writing, and Understanding the News, COMM 135W Deliberative Democracy and its Critics, COMM 137W The Dialogue of Democracy, and COMM 177SW Specialized Writing and Reporting: Sports Journalism.

 Communication majors and minors must register for all Communication courses for a letter grade if offered and must maintain a C average (2.0) in courses towards the major/minor.
 Only courses with a grade of C- or above will be counted towards the major/minor.
 Majors who receive a grade of D+ or below in one of the core courses will have to repeat that course.